 - Name of all authors, illustrators that have contributed or own copyrights to any of the content

 - PDF of the interior of the book

 - PDF of the front cover of the book

 The Copyright.gov payment form is secure and they do not keep your CC information on file.
 For eCO (Electronic Copyright Office) Frequently Asked Questions, please visit http://www.copyright.gov/eco/faq.html.
 It also offers some troubleshooting solutions should you have issues with your filing.

 Below is a short (5 minute) video on how to register your copyright.
-I wasn’t able to complete an entire process mainly due to not needing to actually register.
-However, if you have any questions regarding the process, please let us know and we would be happy to help or contact:
+I did not complete an entire process mainly due to not needing to actually register.
+Please note the video is from 2011, and some elements may be different.
+If you have questions regarding the process, please refer to the PDF guides, the Copyright.gov FAQ or contact:

 U.S. Copyright Office

 Washington, D.C.
 20559-6000

 NOTICE: This video and article discusses basic legal issues as an intent of interest only and is not designed as legal advice.
 Consult professional legal advice prior to acting on any information contained in this video.